 In hindsight, I may have been better to give some suggestions.

-We've just included pubs and restaurants which offer evening meals.
-There are plenty more if you include cafes for lunch etc. I’ve included links to food hygiene ratings, since many of these places specialise in seafood and I’d rather not spend a week’s holiday on the toilet.
+We've just included pubs and restaurants that offer evening meals.
+There are plenty more if you include cafes for lunch etc (see our beachside café guide).
+I’ve included links to food hygiene ratings, since many of these places specialise in seafood and I’d rather not spend a week’s holiday on the toilet.

 In hindsight, I may have been better to give some suggestions.

-We've just included pubs and restaurants which offer evening meals.
-There are plenty more if you include cafes for lunch etc. I’ve included links to food hygiene ratings, since many of these places specialise in seafood and I’d rather not spend a week’s holiday on the toilet.
+We've just included pubs and restaurants that offer evening meals.
+There are plenty more if you include cafes for lunch etc (see our beachside café guide).
+I’ve included links to food hygiene ratings, since many of these places specialise in seafood and I’d rather not spend a week’s holiday on the toilet.

 Pubs and restaurants with a sea view in Sandown and Shanklin